Thought living in Las Vegas would spare you the hassle of winter weather preparation? Odds are, you’re not the only one.

 Your furnace won’t be able to function properly if it can’t “breathe.”

 If your furnace hasn’t been serviced in a while (which is recommended to do regularly), or inspected, one very common issue is to have a saturated filter.
 Ew.
-For best results from your HVAC system, it’s recommended to clean your filters every month.
+For best results from your HVAC system, it’s recommended to clean and change your filters every month.

 The easiest way to check if your filter is fresh, clean, and ready for proper use, is to remove it and hold it up to the light.
 If you cannot see through the filter, it’s time to clean it or buy a new one.